< Back to Hunting

 Handguns or shotguns with blank ammunition may be used while training bird dogs.

-Individuals or organizations may hold captive on a temporary basis raccoons, foxes, coyotes or pen-raised quail for the purposes of dog training or sanctioned field trials with the approval of the AGFC chief of wildlife management.
+Individuals or organizations may temporarily hold captive raccoons, foxes, coyotes or pen-raised quail for the purposes of dog training or sanctioned field trials with the approval of the AGFC chief of wildlife management.

 Using dogs to chase wildlife for pleasure is prohibited April 1-May 15 with these exceptions: